ethanrutt/chadtop/README.md

 - gigachad art

 ## TODO
-- add helpful keybind messages
-- move keybinds to (h) and appear as a popup instead of always on main screen
 - add kill w shift + k
 - optimize using sysinfo package i.e. only refresh what we need. constants can be refreshed once on startup
 - smaller chadtop art if width/height is too